 1. Telstra NBN

-Telstra NBN – the biggest name on the Aussie telecommunications landscape – come out on top in the up-to-date Netflix rankings, with a speed of 4.72 Mbps.
+Telstra NBN – the biggest name on the Aussie telecommunications landscape – came out on top in the most recent Netflix rankings, with a speed of 4.72 Mbps.
 Telstra NBN also offers four of the five types of internet connection – fibre, cable, DSL and wireless, but not satellite.
-If that’s not enough, they also now offer first month of Foxtel Now and three months of BINGE free across all their home internet plans and bundles.
+If that’s not enough, they also now offer a $20 monthly credit for 12 months if you get an unlimited internet plan running on NBN100, as well as three months of BINGE free across all their home internet plans and bundles.

 Telstra Internet Plans + Bundles